pyshkumar/pyshkumar/README.md

 I'm Piyush Kumar from India, and I create content related to web development.
 I thoroughly enjoy learning new languages and frameworks such as React, Node.js, Tailwind, and Tensorflow
 I really enjoy making new and exciting stuff.

-Skills: / TENSORFLOW / C++ / C / JAVA / REACT / VERCEL / TAILWIND / FIREBASE / TYPESCRIPT / JAVASCRIPT / NODE.js / HTML / CSS /
+Skills: TENSORFLOW / C++ / C / JAVA / REACT / VERCEL / TAILWIND / FIREBASE / TYPESCRIPT / JAVASCRIPT / NODE.js

 - 🔭 I’m currently working on a iamge classifier web app.
 - 🌱 I’m currently learning Convilution Neural Network.
-- 👯 I’m looking to collaborate on designing and implementing user-friendly website.
+- 👯 I’m looking to collaborate on designing and implementing a website from scratch.
 - ⚡ Fun fact prompt engineers are real!
 - 📫 How to reach me: kpiyush39@gmail.com